 The topic of this first lesson is food and cooking.
 The lesson begins with some quotes about food, which lead into the Vocabulary Bank, where Sts extend their knowledge of words and phrases related to food and cooking.
-There is then a pronunciation focus on short and long vowel sounds, which is relevant to this lexical area and will be especially useful if your Sts are not familiar with the English File sound-picture system.
+There is then a pronunciation focus on vowel sounds, which is relevant to this lexical area and will be especially useful if your Sts are not familiar with the American English File sound-picture system.
 Sts then do a food questionnaire before listening to six people, each answering one of the questions in the questionnaire.
-Sts read an article about new research which shows that eating at the right time can make us happier and healthier.
+Sts read an article about new research that shows that eating at the right time can make us happier and healthier.

 In the second half of the lesson, Sts listen to an interview with Marianna Leivaditaki, the head chef at Morito, a popular restaurant in London.
-Extracts from the interview lead to the grammar focus, which is on the present simple and continuous, and Sts are introduced to the concept of action and non-action verbs.
+Extracts from the interview lead to the grammar focus, which is on the simple present and present continuous, and Sts are introduced to the concept of action and nonaction verbs.
 The lesson ends with a speaking activity where Sts discuss statements related to food, cooking, and restaurants.

-If you would like to begin the first lesson without the book, there is a Communicative photocopiable Getting to know you activity on pp.176-177 (instructions p.169), two photocopiable revision Grammar activities on pp.147-148 (key p.144), and one Vocabulary photocopiable Classroom language activity on p.203 (instructions p.199).
+If you would like to begin the first lesson without the book, there is a Communicative photocopiable Getting to know you activity on pp.176-177 (instructions p.169), two photocopiable review Grammar activities on pp.147-148 (key p.144), and one Vocabulary photocopiable Classroom language activity on p.203 (instructions p.199).

-There is an Entry Test on the Teacher's Resource Centre, which you can give Sts before starting the course.
+There is an Entry Test in the Teacher Resource Center, which you can give Sts before starting the course.